Give your simulator superpowers

 $ swift package init

-In this example, we’re creating a Package with the name “SwiftLeePackage”.
-After running the init command we will see the steps of creating the library printed out in the terminal:
+In this example, we’re creating a Package named “SwiftLeePackage”.
+After running the init command, we will see the steps of creating the library printed out in the terminal:

 Creating library package: SwiftLeePackage